Information Book Award

 The award is administered by the School Library Association and judged by a panel that includes experienced librarians.
 Winners are selected for each category and there is also an Overall Winner.

-The Children’s Choice Award provides young readers with the opportunity to ‘shadow’ the judging and vote for their own category and overall winners and the SLA produces free resources for schools and reading groups to support this.
+The IBA Book Club provides young readers with the opportunity to ‘shadow’ the judging and vote for their own category and overall winners.

-See the shortlist for the Information Book Award 2023 here.
+See the winner and shortlist announcements for the Information Book Award 2024.

 Timetable:

-- The winners of the Information Book Award and the Children’s Choice Award are announced in late November.
+• The winners of the Information Book Award and the Children’s Choice Award are announced in November.

 Cost: Free.